 All three items may be worn simultaneously as long as they do not conflict in appearance with the official stoles worn by faculty marshals or other designated members participating in the ceremony.

 If you are a graduate with a disability and need accommodations at the ceremony, please contact Student Accessibility and Educational Opportunity at (804) 828-2253.

 You’ve had a great ride, and the memories of your time at VCU will stay with you forever.
 But don’t leave VCU in the rear view.
 Connect now with VCU Alumni to discover all the ways you can remain connected with your alma mater long after the big day.
 As a graduate, VCU Alumni offers opportunities for you to join regional, academic or special interest-based chapters; take part in networking opportunities; save on insurance with Nationwide; and learn about VCU Career Services.
 Most importantly, make sure you stay connected after graduation by providing a non-VCU email and other updated contact information at vcualumni.org/alumni/update.
-Becoming official alumni is closer than than you think.
+Becoming official alumni is closer than you think.
 If you have any questions, email firstname.lastname@example.org.

-If you need information about lodging and dining accommodations, “The Complete Visitor’s Guide” is available from the Richmond Metropolitan Convention and Visitors Bureau, 401 N. 3rd St., Richmond, VA 23219.
+If you need information about lodging and dining accommodations, “The Official Visitor’s Guide” is available from Richmond Region Tourism, 401 N. Third St., Richmond, VA 23219.
 Call (804) 783-7450 or (888) 742-4666, or visit visitrichmondva.com.